maritatsuko/what_to_eat/README.md

 * Make an account, log in and out
 * Save your favorite recipes
 * Add a new recipe to the public list
+  * Edit your recipes
+  * Delete your recipe
+  * Delete a comment left on your recipe
+* Vote if a recipe is good or bad
 * Search for recipes
+  * Search by name / ingredient
-  * Sort by type / cuisine / price
+  * Sort by type / cuisine / price (estimate) / votes
   * Exclude recipes that include specific ingredients (allergies)
-* Comment on recipes and read comments
+* Comment on recipes and read comments left by others
-* Vote if a recipe is good or bad
+  * Delete your comment

 (Disclaimer: not actual health advice, please consult a professional nutritionist/doctor if you have trouble eating)